shaybensasson/Rainbow-Poem/README.md

 #try to merge branch with main
 git merge feature1

-#if all successful, remove feature1
+#if merge successful, do not keep the branch.
 git branch -d feature1
 ```